-A man who registered `` NULL '' on the car license plate is charged a huge amount of fine for parking violation
+A man who registered 'NULL' on his car's license plate faces a huge fine for parking violations

 by